 Welded mesh fencing is best suited for:

-• Industrial and commercial sites
+• Industrial and commercial facilities

 • Residential compounds

-• Schools and public areas
+• Schools and public infrastructure

-• Security-focused applications
+• Medium to high-security applications

 High-security projects often use 358 mesh fence systems for maximum protection.